The Content Administrator role enables the assignee to manage the catalogue for a set of users. Specifically, a Content Administrator can:

 - Upload/create new content items.

-- Manage targeting for all content items for a restricted set of users, based on the groups or organisational units (OUs) associated with the role.
+- Manage targeting for all content items for a restricted set of users (please see note below on role restrictions which modify this) , based on the groups or organisational units (OUs) associated with the role.

 - Manage properties for (some) existing content items.

 The exact permissions granted for a given content item depend on whether the user is also an owner of the content item being edited.
 When a Content Administrator uploads or creates a new content item, the system automatically makes that user the content item's owner.
 For more information on content item owners, see the Content Item Owners page.